grrr-amsterdam/guidelines/docker/README.md

 At Grrr, we use Docker for local development and more.
 This ensures development-production parity, and prevents a lot of manual configuration work.

-This file is written for MacOS, but with some minor changes it should work for Linux and Windows as well.
-We use Unison for high performance syncing, which is compatible with MacOS, Linux and Windows.

 First, make sure you [prepared your OS](os-setup/README.md).